DIPPAS: A Deep Image Prior PRNU Anonymization Scheme: Introduction

-In this manuscript, we propose an image anonymization tool leveraging a CNN.
-Specifically, given an image to be anonymized and a reference PRNU trace to be removed, the proposed network deletes traces of such PRNU from the image.
-Differently from most CNN works, the proposed network does not need a training step.
-In fact, the proposed CNN exploits the Deep Image Prior (DIP) paradigm \cite{Ulyanov_2018_CVPR}, thus acting as a framework to solve an inverse problem: estimate the PRNU-free image from the picture under analysis and a reference PRNU trace.
-The proposed CNN takes a random noise realization as input and iterates until it is capable of generating a PRNU-free representation of a selected picture.
-The analyst can decide when to stop CNN iterations by simply checking the trade-off between the quality of the generated image and the reached anonymization level.
+In this manuscript, we propose an image anonymization tool leveraging a combination of a global optimization strategy (i.e., operating on the full image) and local post-processing operations.
+In particular, global optimization on the entire image is performed exploiting a \gls{cnn}.
+Given an image to be anonymized and a reference \gls{prnu} trace to be removed, the proposed network iteratively generates multiple images where \gls{prnu} traces are attenuated, still maintaining high visual quality.
+Differently from most \gls{cnn} works, the proposed network does not need a training step.
+In fact, the used \gls{cnn} exploits the \gls{dip} paradigm \cite{Ulyanov_2018_CVPR}, thus acting as a framework to solve an inverse problem: estimate \gls{prnu}-free images from the picture under analysis and a reference \gls{prnu} trace.
+The proposed \gls{cnn} takes a random noise realization as input and iterates until it is capable of generating \gls{prnu}-free representations of a selected picture.
+The analyst can decide when to stop \gls{cnn} iterations by simply checking the trade-off between the quality of the generated images and the reached anonymization level.
+Then, we propose to aggregate the \gls{cnn} output images by means of a post-processing step that works at image local level.
+In doing so, we achieve a remarkable enhancement concerning both image quality and anonymization level, at the expense of little additional computational cost.

-In this context, image anonymization can be interpreted as an inverse problem with prior information.
-The prior is the network itself.
-Thus, the architecture plays a key role in the optimization routine.
-In order to capture the deep features from the analyzed picture, we adopt a multiresolution U-Net design \cite{ibtehaz2020multiresunet}, which has been proposed to improve the original U-Net \cite{ronneberger2015u} for multimodal medical image segmentation where the targets of interest have different shapes and scales.

 The developed anonymization scheme is validated on $1200$ color images of the well known Dresden Image Database \cite{dresden} and $600$ color images of the Vision Source Identification Dataset \cite{vision}.
-In doing so, we address the anonymization problem on both uncompressed images (i.e., images selected from Dresden dataset) and JPEG-compressed images (i.e., images from both Dresden and Vision datasets).
-For the sake of comparison with state-of-the-art techniques, we test our methodology both when an estimate of the device PRNU is available (i.e., in a PRNU-aware scenario) and when the device PRNU can be estimated only from the query image itself (i.e., in a PRNU-blind scenario).
-Results show that the proposed technique actually hinders PRNU-based detectors, especially when the actual device PRNU is available.
+We address the anonymization problem on both uncompressed images (i.e., images selected from Dresden dataset) and JPEG-compressed images (i.e., images from both Dresden and Vision datasets).
+For the sake of comparison with state-of-the-art techniques, we test our methodology both when an estimate of the device \gls{prnu} is available (i.e., in a \gls{prnu}-aware scenario) and when the device \gls{prnu} can be estimated only from the query image itself (i.e., in a \gls{prnu}-blind scenario).
+Results show that the proposed technique actually hinders \gls{prnu}-based detectors, especially when the actual device \gls{prnu} is available.